-I'm delighted that two of my poems, Generation Protest and Statue of Liberty, were published in Write to be Counted, a collection addressing human rights issues which was launched at the Poetry Cafe in London on October 4th 2017.
+Two of my poems, Generation Protest and Statue of Liberty, were published in Write to be Counted, a collection addressing human rights issues which was launched at the Poetry Cafe in London on October 4th 2017.
 It was brilliant to be able to read both my poems in front of a packed house.
 I had the chance to do so again at the Northern launch of the collection at the Old Fire Station, Penrith, on Saturday October 14th.

 I am also included in This Place I Know, a collection featuring contemporary Cumbrian poets, published by Handstand Press, in October 2018.
 The anthology is a lovely selection of work inspired by the landscape of my native county.
 My poem Visibility was inspired by a walk up Loughrigg Fell on a damp, cloudy January day, and tries to capture that unique moment when, without any warning, the cloud and the mist below you disperse to reveal the most wonderful landcscape.
+In July 2019 This Place I Know won the Bookends Prize for Literature and Poetry at the Lakeland Book of the Year Awards.

 The excellent website Poetry24.co.uk published one poem each day on a subject on the news agenda - a great site for someone like me with a background in journalism.
 The site no longer accepts submissions but continues to make the work of a large number of poets available.
 Do have a browse through my Poetry24 poems HERE and let me know if you have any comments.